-The Postal Inspection Service will expand its analytics capabilities through several ways including the identification and procurement of new or additional existing analytics tools, and the increase in specialized personnel to support analytics functions and continue to identify needs of the Postal Inspection Service.

-Expanded data analytics capabilities are required to take full advantage of and realize the full potential of Postal Service data, Postal Inspection Service data, and external data.
+The Postal Inspection Service will take a range of measures to expand its analytics capabilities, including but not limited to identifying and procuring new or additional existing analytics tools and assigning specialized personnel to support analytics functions and continue to identify the needs of the Postal Inspection Service.
+Expanded data analytics capabilities are required to take full advantage of internal and external data, as well as to realize its full potential in aiding investigations and prevention efforts.
 Expanded data analytics capabilities will result in an increased capacity to perform trend analysis associated with mail theft and associated financial and violent crimes, increased investigative intelligence, increased investigative support, and greater insights.